KovacsMartonAndras/CooperativeSolitaire/README.md

 Link to rules: https://pasziansz.net/sikanoz.html

 TODO:
-- Implement a better print function/management of players
-- Implement simulation, rules into game class
+- Implement simulation, rules into game class (currently finding bug with simulation process, somewhere the current card is assigned to be an invalid/null pointer)